johannesstroebele91/mongodb-library/5_index/types.md

 - creating an index `db.contacts.createIndex({"dob.age": 1})`
 - using the index `db.contacts.find({"dob.age": {$gt: 60}})`

+# 2. Unique index

+Indexes can be configured

+- using the second parameter
+- for e.g. adding an own unique indexes e.g. email
+- e.g. `db.contacts.createIndex({email: 1, {unique: true}})`
+  - which checks if the values are unique
+  - which are a must

+MongoDB treats non-existing values

+- still as values in an index
+- so cannot insert two documents with no value
+- that belong to the unique index
+- PS if you want to create such an index, you need to set a `partialFilterExpression`
+  - e.g. `db.users.createIndex({email: 1}, {unique: true, partialFilterExpression: {email: {$exists: true}}})`
+  - so all of the not existing values are sorted out in advance

+# 8. Partial indexes

+Partial filters provide a solution to the

+- problem that many values in index exist
+- that you most of the times don't need
+- e.g. always only need people that are over 65 for a retirement application
+  - create index `db.contacts.createIndex({"dob.age": 1}, {partialFilterExpression: {gender: "male"}})`
+  - get data does NOT work!!!!! `db.contacts.find({"dob.age": {$gt: 60}})`
+  - get data `db.contacts.find({"dob.age": {$gt: 60}, gender: "male"})`

 # 2. Index for multiple fields (Compound Index)